Pasadena City College is proud to be an affiliate of the statewide College Corps initiative!

 FAQs

-PCC students may apply to a maximum of two fellowship positions for the 2025–26 College Corps Program.
+PCC students had the opportunity to apply to a maximum of two fellowship positions for the 2025–26 College Corps Program.
+The number of available positions may change year to year based on funding support.

-In addition to their work with host organizations, fellows will participate in a Student Leadership Institute at PCC.
+In addition to their work with host organizations, fellows are scheduled to participate in a Student Leadership Institute at PCC.
 Sessions will be held once per month on the following dates and times:

 • September 20, 2025 from 10:30 a.m. – 3:30 p.m.